Jujure/juju.re/jujure/content/writeups/fcsc_2022/diplodocus.md

 So my decompiler really despise this function, I told you it took the whole context as parameters but its not exactly true as it actually packs the whole context in 10 `int128_t` arguments using SIMD instructions.
-I cleaned up the function call for your eyes so you do not have de keep tracks of the 12 parameters of the function.
+I cleaned up the function call for your eyes so you do not have de keep track of the 12 parameters of the function.

 {{< code file="/static/diplodocus/case4_stripped.c" language="c" >}}